 During the 2010 Sitka Health Summit, two new local food projects were chosen — to get more locally caught fish into school lunch menus and to plant 200 fruit trees in Sitka — and the Sitka Local Foods Network also is supporting those projects.
 Our community local food efforts from the 2011 Sitka Health Summit included getting more locally caught wild fish into school lunches (the Sitka Conservation Society took the lead on the Fish to Schools project) and launching the Sick-A-Waste community composting project, and in 2012 our food-related Sitka Health Summit project was to conduct a Sitka Community Food Assessment.

-The Sitka Local Foods Network meets from 6:30-8:30 p.m. on the third Wednesday of each month (we will meet on the second Wednesday in December), with a 30-minute budget meeting at 6 p.m., at the See House behind St. Peter’s By The Sea Episcopal Church.
+The Sitka Local Foods Network meets from 6:30-8:30 p.m. on the second Wednesday of each month, with a 30-minute budget meeting at 6 p.m., at the See House behind St. Peter’s By The Sea Episcopal Church.
 Meeting times are subject to change so watch the site for schedule updates.
 Meetings are open to the public, and new volunteers are welcome.

 Here is our address, if you need to send us regular mail: